 Ammoudaraki Beach – Best beaches in Milos

 #9 FYROPOTAMOS BAY

-Fyropotamos is one of my favorite locations on this Milos beaches list.
+Fyropotamos is one of my favorite locations on the island.
 Featuring a picturesque village filled with white-washed houses, a large turquoise bay, ancient ruins and traditional Greek churches, all of which are surrounded by rugged volcanic cliffs.